alexandra-simeonova/drafts/luigi-docs/luigi-ui5-library.md

 Additionally, it is possible to truncate the URL.
 Everything before and including the specified value is truncated from the URL.
 For example, all but `/{sitesId}` are removed from the URL with the above configuration.

-More information about linkManager can be found [here](https://docs.luigi-project.io/docs/luigi-client-api/?section=linkmanager).
+More information about Luigi's linkManager can be found [here](https://docs.luigi-project.io/docs/luigi-client-api/?section=linkmanager).

 ### Auto routing for modals

-Similarly to other views, modals which have a [modalPathParam](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=modalpathparam) can trigger a change in the URL when navigation occurs.
+Similarly to other views, modals which have a [modalPathParam](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=modalpathparam) which can trigger a change in the URL when navigation occurs.
 In the UI5 router of your Luigi app, you can enable auto-routing for modals using these parameters:
 - `updateModalDataPath` - if set to `true`, the URL will be updated automatically every time the user navigates within a modal.
 - `addHistoryEntry` - if set to `true`, changes in the modal will also add a history element in the history of the tab.